IzetopeDev/PythonWebProj/DevLog.md

 ## 010424
 ### 1530
 I decided to add some stuff to the html and css because, where I am now, I cannot do much.
 Thus, I just decided that I should at the very least figure out something for the website.
 There are some ideas I have, which I've written as comments in the html. but to summarise the more important stuff here: I am now planning to do even bigger things.
-For example, I need to program a small website game (maybe even make it 2 player) and then have an adventure style game (which I have 0 idea what it should be based on.
+For example, I need to **program a small website game** (maybe even make it 2 player) and then have an **adventure style game** (which I have 0 idea what it should be based on).
 Not to forget, I haven't even started actually learning to do the backend of the site yet.
 Plus, I still need to refigure out some stuff about javascript.
 So yeah...
 I might be biting off more than I can chew here.
 I suppose the best option now is just to take things one step at a time.

 ## 240324
 Plans: